Julia Boynton Green

 Julia Boynton Green (née, Boynton; May 25, 1861 – July 10, 1957) was an American author and poet.
 She is remembered as an "anti-modernist who railed against free verse".
 She was the author of a volume of poems entitled Lines and Interlines (1887), as well as two other books, This Enchanted Coast: Verse on California Themes (1928) and Noonmark (1936).
-She died in 1957.

 Early life and education

 Julia P. Boynton was born in South Byron, New York, May 25, 1861.
 Her father was James T. Boynton (d.
 1889).
 She had at least one sibling, a sister, Mrs. A. H. Green.
 She was a descendant of Nathanial Greene, major general of the Continental Army in the American Revolutionary War.

 When she was fifteen years old, she and her older sister entered Ingham University, in LeRoy, New York, where they remained a year as students.
 Another year was spent by both in preparation for Wellesley College.
 After entering that institution, they were called home after the father's death.
 Their interrupted course of study was continued for several years, chiefly in Nyack.
 She afterwards passed two winters in New York in the study of art, followed by a season in London, England.